-#9 Discover the Region on Day Trips from Rovinj
+#9 Discover More of the Istria Region on Day Trips from Rovinj

 Top Tip: Both organized and DIY Rovinj day tours are options.
 While the local buses are fantastic for getting between major Istrian cities – like Rovinj to Pula – they are not as useful for getting to the hilltop towns.
 Visitors who drive to Rovinj – or rent a car for more than one day – should be aware that parking in Rovinj is very limited and expensive in the summertime.

 Combine all of the Istrian highlights into a full day tour from Rovinj!
-We had a private car and driver for our Istria day trip, but travelers can also rent a car or join one of the organized Istria tours (Get Tour Specifics!)
+We had a private car and driver for our Istria day trip, but travelers can devise their own day trip or join one of the organized Istria tours (Get Tour Specifics!)

 Day Trip from Rovinj to Pula

-Pula is the busy port town of Istria – but the town has numerous Roman ruins and ancient architecture, too.
-The 1st century Pula Arena is a highlight of any trip to Pula, but there are many attractions to see.
+Pula is the busy port city of Istria – but the Old Town has numerous Roman ruins and ancient architecture, too.
+The 1st century Arena is a highlight of any trip to Pula, but there are many other attractions to see.

 There are numerous choices when it comes to places to stay in Rovinj, Croatia.
 The types of accommodation in Rovinj range from luxury resorts to campsites.
-When deciding where to stay in Rovinj, guests need to consider location, amenities and budget (high-season prices can easily be more than double – and often triple – of off-season pricing).
+When deciding where to stay in Rovinj, guests need to consider location, amenities and budget.

 We think the best place to stay in Rovinj is in the Old Town – and there are centrally located accommodations right in the heart of Rovinj Town.
 It can, however, be noisy in the Old Town at night (and wooden shutters do little to block the sound).
 Some of the top-rated hotels and a slew of holiday rentals are available outside the Old Town, too.